zzragnar0kzz/ckau/README.md

 # Credits
-Code for the progress bar modified from the original code cribbed from [DanielSWolf](https://gist.github.com/DanielSWolf/0ab6a96899cc5377bf54).
-All rights reserved.

 [Html Agility Pack (HAP)](https://html-agility-pack.net/) is the property of its owners.
 All rights reserved.

-Icon for the executable sourced from [icon-icons.com](https://icon-icons.com/icon/cow-face/98730).
+Icon for the executable sourced from [icon-icons.com](https://icon-icons.com/icon/cow-face/98730), and is the property of its owners.
+All rights reserved.

+[IPAddressRange](https://github.com/jsakamoto/ipaddressrange) is the property of its owners.
+All rights reserved.

+[Progress bar](https://gist.github.com/DanielSWolf/0ab6a96899cc5377bf54) original code is the property of its owners.
 All rights reserved.

 Remaining code is licensed under the GPLv3, 2020-2021.
 All rights reserved.